cornerman/py3status-wiki/Home.md

 > In i3status, we don’t want to implement process management again.
 Therefore, there is no module to run arbitrary scripts or commands.
 Instead, you should use your shell.

-# Philosophy
+## Achievements
 * Keep what i3status is good for and was designed to do (see above)
 * Do **not** replace i3status but **extend** it instead so that we can preserve all of i3status' advantages and configuration
-* It is very easy to start using `py3status` as **it won't interfere with your existing settings** !
+* It is very easy to start using `py3status` as **it won't interfere with your existing i3status settings**
+* It is easy to modify the existing i3status modules output
 * You can easily **write your own modules** and have them displayed on your i3bar automagically
-* It is easy to modify the existing modules output